 In high doses, a person can become unconscious and may not remember what happened to them.

-A roofied drink is when a drug has been slipped into a person’s drink without them knowing it.
+A roofied drink occurs when a drug has been slipped into a person’s drink without them knowing it.

-Unfortunately, roofies are commonly used to cause sexual assault.
+Unfortunately, roofies are commonly used to make victims weaker to sexual assault.

-The perpetrator will slip a drug into a person’s drink without them knowing to cause symptoms like extreme drowsiness, unconsciousness, and loss of memory so that they can debilitate them.
+The perpetrator will slip a drug into a person’s drink without them knowing to cause symptoms like extreme drowsiness, unconsciousness, and loss of memory so that they can debilitate them and avoid any consequences of their actions.

 A roofie attack is when a perpetrator spikes a drink of an intended victim in order to take advantage of them.